spsingh37/BKI_ROS2/README.md

 #### Model Weights

 Weights for SPVNAS segmentation network and convbki layer are located in EndtoEnd/weights, currently the weights are trained on [Rellis3D dataset](https://github.com/unmannedlab/RELLIS-3D) for off-road driving and Semantic KITTI [1] for on-road driving.
 If you have other pretrained weights, you should store them here and change the seg_path and model_path in the config file accordingly.

-## Preprocess Poses
-We are unable to release ROS/ROS2 bags for the military off-road driving to proprietary reasons.
-If you want to create ROS/ROS2 bags for your own data, below is the process we used to test on our custom data.

-We use LIO-SAM to preprocess poses - https://github.com/TixiaoShan/LIO-SAM They support both ROS/ROS2.

 ## Run the package (with ROS1 only)